 EMC's chief technology officer, James Rothnie, foreshadowed the news last week at the Storage Networking World Conference in Palm Desert Calif.
 Rothnie predicted that hard drive prices would continue to drop over time.
 Rothnie said hard drive prices could fall as far as $.01 per megabyte by 2005.

 He said the affordability of disk makes it an obvious choice for new applications such as disk-to-disk backup.
-"We ought to be thinking about
+"We ought to be thinking about the use of this resource in a fundamentally different way," Rothnie said.

 The 181G Byte drives are available now with Clariion FC4500 and FC4700 enterprise storage systems.